Nastaraneb/Thesis/README.md

 ---

-For further inquiries or collaboration, please contact the author.
+For further inquiries or collaboration, please contact me.